-Parents who do not have custody of minor children are entitled to visitation rights.
-A visitation schedule is usually agreed upon and must be followed by both parents.
-We work to find a visitation schedule amiable to both parties.
+Parents who do not have custody of minor children are entitled to Parenting Time/Visitation rights.
+A Parenting Time/Visitation schedule is usually agreed upon and must be followed by both parents.
+We work to find a Parenting Time/Visitation schedule amiable to both parties.

-Paternity cases are those which establish the identity rights and responsibilities of a child’s father.
-DNA testing can provide conclusive results where the father does not voluntarily acknowledge paternity.
+Parentage/Paternity cases are those which establish the identity rights and responsibilities of a child’s father.
+DNA testing can provide conclusive results where the father does not voluntarily acknowledge Parentage/Paternity.

 Mediation offers the option of settling your case with the assistance of a mediator, a neutral person who will help parties resolve conflicts without involving the court system.

 Legal separation is sometimes preferable to divorce for religious, financial, or personal reasons.
 In some cases, spouses want the dissolution of their relationship to have legal effect without impacting health insurance, government benefits or taxes.
 In these situations, legal separation may be the appropriate option.

-Illinois real estate law addresses the rights of people and organizations who are buying or selling homes, renting or leasing real property, avoiding foreclosure, developing property, and other issues related to zoning and land use.
+Illinois real estate lawyers addresses the rights of people and organizations who are buying or selling homes, renting or leasing real property, avoiding foreclosure, developing property, and other issues related to zoning and land use.

 Divorce can be expensive, both emotionally and financially.
-There is now an alternative to divorce litigation, Collaborative Law.
-Utilizing a Collaborative team approach, you amicably resolve all differences between the parties.
-Because litigation can be long and traumatic, another system developed which enables parties with the assistance of lawyers who are trained in Collaborative Law (called “Fellows”) to work together four-way meetings to develop a mutually agreeable settlement.
+There is now an alternative to divorce litigation, Collaborative Divorce Law.
+Utilizing a Collaborative team approach, couples amicably resolve all differences between the parties.
+Because litigation can be long and traumatic, another system developed which enables parties with the assistance of lawyers who are trained in Collaborative Divorce Law (called “Fellows”) to work together four-way meetings to develop a mutually agreeable settlement.
 Parties and lawyers must agree at the onset that they are committed to resolving their matter amicably.
 In fact, in the event that the parties are unable to do so, the Collaborative lawyers must resign from the case, and the parties have to hire other lawyers.
 Miriam Cooper is a Fellow of The Collaborative Divorce Law Institute of Illinois and will work to resolve your case without court intervention.
-She understands her role in collaborative cases is to help settles cases.